-Details of the current Individual Cabinet Member Decision Making Arrangements are also available on the Council's website.
+Details of the current Individual Cabinet Member Decision Making Arrangements are in part 4.

 2.5 Proceedings of the Cabinet

 Proceedings of the Cabinet shall be conducted in accordance with the Cabinet (Executive) Procedure Rules.

 The Cabinet may delegate the exercise of executive functions to a committee of the Cabinet or officers, but not to an individual Cabinet member.